zhaocheng-zhang/zhaocheng-zhang.github.io/research.md

 * Tensor Factor Models and Stock Characteristics (with Martin Lettau)
 * Detection of Weak Granulars in Large Panels (with Yinfeng Zeng)
+* Determining the Number of Factors in Large Dimensional Latent Factor Model with Missing Observations

 <br />